CORE Logo

 CORE provides a benchmark for measuring, diagnosing, and tracking unrelatedness reasoning failures.
 The results motivate architectural and training strategies that explicitly model relation negation and uncertainty, as well as evaluation protocols that account for confident failure on unrelated inputs.

-Preliminary fine-tuning experiments on a subset of large CORE dataset show improvements in relational and general reasoning, which we plan to report in future work.
-Early multilingual experiments indicate even larger performance gaps, motivating extension of CORE to low-resource languages and broader multilingual evaluation.
+Preliminary fine-tuning experiments on the full 225K-question CORE dataset show improvements in relational and general reasoning, which we plan to analyze and report in future work.

 Limitations